AvramRobert/cchess/README.md

  ### `chess, but in the console`

 #### What is this?
-* A Haskell library for chess:
+1. A Haskell library for chess:
-  * Features all necessary functionality a creator of a chess app or chess engine might need
+   * Contains all necessary functionality a creator of a chess app or chess engine might need

-  * Supports simulating chess games, querying moves, parsing and/or writing PGN
+2. A minimalistic way of playing chess in the console:

-* A minimalistic chess app for playing chess in the console
+   * For those who just can't be bothered

 For more information, take a look at: